rzuberi/Face_Alignment_HOG_CNN/README.md

 ### 2. Results of face alignment
 <img width="1185" alt="Screenshot 2022-11-18 at 14 49 40" src="https://user-images.githubusercontent.com/56508673/202732253-149130be-04c0-480c-abd4-e93d6433ebea.png">
+Plotting the 12 best and worst predictions made by our HOG-CNN model on our evaluation set with their Euclidean distance.

 ## Lip coloring task
 ### 1. Lip coloring method